thomasjungblut/thomasjungblut.com/content/blog/random/fixing-braava-m6.md

 ![home base fixed](assets/braava_fixed.jpg)

-**Yes, toilet paper and transparent tape**.
+Yes, toilet paper and transparent tape.
 It's simple: take a sheet of toilet paper, tear it in half, fold it and put tape over it.

+Alternatively use a bit of cardboard, anything that keeps the hole level will work.
+Depending on the toilet paper you have at hand, this might also dent over time and you'll have the same issue once again.

 It's fine when it actually creates a little bump, Braava will drive over it and still charge just fine: